UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/01_basics.md

 ![User in relation to computer, containing operating system, multiple cores and memory](images/hero_4a65543e-9635-4624-9811-5da1a0ab431e.png)

-Note that, although we are running few instances of our toy program at the same time, there is no time advantage in doing so.
-We are running exactly the SAME program many times, so each run will give us exactly the same results in approximately the same time.
-This demo illustrates nicely how an operating system handles execution on multiple CPU-cores, but otherwise is a waste of resources.
+Note that running multiple instances of our toy program simultaneously does not save time.
+Each instance runs independently, producing identical results in approximately the same duration.
+This demo illustrates how an operating system handles execution on multiple CPU-cores, but otherwise is a waste of resources.

 Can you think of a situation in which this kind of execution may be useful?

 We haven’t really explained what the concept of minimum interference is about - think of David closing down his browser before running his code - but can you think of a reason why it may be important to isolate your program as much as possible, especially when running on a supercomputer?
 What are the implications of not doing this?

 If you are interested, here is the function that David actually timed.
-It’s written in the C language - it’s purely here for reference and its not meant to be compiled or run as it stands.
+The function is written in C and is provided purely for reference.
+It is not intended to be compiled or executed as it is.

 ```c
 // Add up a given number of salaries to compute total income.